bogdan-szabo-sociomantic/ocean-1/README.rst

 New Features
 ^^^^^^^^^^^^

+``ocean.io.device.DirectIO``
+  New module to perform I/O using Linux's ``O_DIRECT`` flag.
+Two separate classes are provided for input and output because of the complex nature of direct I/O, ``BufferedDirectWriteFile`` and ``BufferedDirectReadFile``, and they only follow Tango's stream API (but that should be enough for most of the needed interaction with other Tango I/O facilities).
+  Please read the module documentation for details on when using this module is convenient and when it isn't.

 ``ocean.math.Convert``
   New module that contains methods to round a float, double, or real to an int or a long.
 Rounds x.5 to the nearest integer (the tango functions